Jerome-openclassroom/Mistral__IA_OCR_Summary/README_En.md

 - summarized in fluent, professional French,
 - sent and archived automatically via a modern no-code workflow.

+> ⚠️ API keys and webhook URLs have been removed for security reasons.
+Please replace them with your own values in order to reproduce the workflows.
 ---

 ## 🗂️ Repository structure